semente-de/documentation/0.3/cards/README.md

 **What if your project became a model others wanted to copy?**

-When your work inspires others, it feels good—and risky.
+When your work inspires others, it feels good — and risky.
 Would you open it up, protect it, or set terms?
 Could copyleft strengthen your values or blur them?

 ---